TheTemari/HR/README.md

 Installation

--Populate the training data.csv with email/message and answer pairs that you want to base responses on or alternatively  sections of your contract/award.
+-Populate the HR_training_data.csv with email/message and answer pairs that you want to base responses on or alternatively use sections of your contract/award.

 -insert your OpenAI API key on the .env file